PaloAltoNetworks/minemeld-core/docs/nodeconfig.rst

 Condition
 +++++++++

-A condition in the filter, is boolean expression composed by a JMESPath expression, an operator (<, <=, ==, >=, >, !=) and a value.
+A condition in the filter is a boolean expression composed by: a JMESPath expression, an operator (<, <=, ==, >=, >, !=) and a value.

 Example